This document describes the recommended process to configure and enforce VPC Service Controls protection in your Google Cloud organization.

 Execute use cases

 At an agreed time, have your application team execute their workload on the project in the dry run perimeter.
 Make sure that you have full coverage of all code that might call Google APIs.
-When the dry run is complete, your network security team can perform the violation log analysis.
+When the dry run is complete, your designated review team can perform the violation log analysis.

 Dry-run violation logs contain most of the information that you need to